 - Your child will change into a comfortable gown for the procedure.

 - Depending on the type of exam it usually takes 30 to 40 minutes to complete.

 - It is important to note that this exam involves radiation, so only one caregiver will be allowed in the exam room with the child.
 Pregnant women are not allowed in the room during the exam.
 Siblings or anyone under the age of 18 are also not allowed in the exam room.

 Will my child need a contrast material?

-Most exams require a contrast material to help the doctor get a better view of the studied body structure.
+Fluoro exams require a contrast material.
+It helps the doctor get a better view of the studied body structure.
 Before your child’s appointment the radiology department staff will explain the procedure and the type of contrast being used.